1986–87 FA Cup: Final

 After two minutes, Clive Allen scored his 49th goal of the season, heading past keeper Steve Ogrizovic at the near-post from a Chris Waddle cross.
 Within seven minutes though, Coventry were level through Dave Bennett, a Cup Final loser in 1981 for Manchester City at the hands of Spurs.
 Tottenham were back in front five minutes before the break through past defender Gary Mabbutt.

 Midway through the second half Coventry were level again – Bennett's cross from the right was met by striker Keith Houchen with a diving header.
 The scores stayed level until full-time and the game went into extra time.
 Six minutes in, Mabbutt scored an own goal after Lloyd McGrath centred the ball and it took a deflection off of the Spurs defender's knee and over keeper Ray Clemence.

+Broadcast coverage

+UK television rights were shared by the BBC and ITV, who continued to alternate live and highlights coverage from the 3rd round onwards.

+Round 3: Luton Town 0–0 Liverpool (Live, BBC).
+The Big Match (ITV) showed highlights of Manchester United 1–0 Manchester City and Reading 1–3 Arsenal.

+Round 4: Watford 1–0 Chelsea (Live, ITV).
+Match of the Day (BBC) showed highlights of Manchester United 0–1 Coventry City, Wimbledon 4–0 Portsmouth and Bradford City 0–1 Everton.

+Round 5: Wimbledon 3–1 Everton (Live, BBC).
+The Big Match (ITV) showed highlights of Tottenham Hotspur 1–0 Newcastle United and Sheffield Wednesday 1–1 West Ham United.

+Round 6: Wimbledon 0–2 Tottenham Hotspur (Live, ITV).
+Match of the Day (BBC) showed highlights of Arsenal 1–3 Watford and Sheffield Wednesday 1–3 Coventry City.
+ITV showed highlights of Wigan Athletic 0–2 Leeds United, which was played on the Sunday, as part of their live broadcast.

+Semi Finals: The Big Match (ITV) showed highlights of Tottenham Hotspur 4–1 Watford on the Saturday evening.
+Coventry City 3–2 Leeds United was played at 12:15pm on the Sunday lunchtime on police advice and ITV showed extensive delayed coverage later that afternoon.
+The match went to extra time and had not quite finished when The Big Match began at 2:30pm.